-During the years ended March 31, 2020 and 2019, revenue from sales to our Latin America partner Invekra amounted to approximately 19% and 18% of our total revenue, respectively.
-The agreement between Invekra and us obligated us to provide manufacturing for Invekra at reduced prices.
-Such agreement ends on October, 27, 2020.
-We anticipate that we will continue to manufacture for Invekra through December 2020.
-After that time, we expect Invekra to commence its own manufacturing although we may continue to provide manufacturing support at prices commensurate with the market.
+For the year ended March 31, 2021 and 2020, sales to Invekra amounted to approximately 32% and 19% of our revenues, respectively.
+Our agreement with Invekra which obligated us to provide manufacturing for Invekra at reduced prices ended on October, 27, 2020.
+We processed product orders for Invekra through December 2020.
+We may continue to provide manufacturing support at prices commensurate with the market as backup manufacturer.
 As we make this transition, we expect our overall revenues from Invekra will decrease while our margins will increase.
 However, we expect that our future overall revenues from Latin American sales will be substantially reduced.